Delete Duplicate Songs

 SongKong can identify and remove duplicate songs in your music collection, tidying up your song library and freeing up space on your computer or device.

 It can find duplicates tracks in a variety of ways, including how they sound and it lets you decide what to do with the duplicate songs once they are found.
 You can opt to prioritise particular file formats or select the earliest version found.

-When Yesterday And Today, The Beatles, was released in 1966, the stereo album had three tracks that were duophonic mixes: I am Only Sleeping, Doctor Robert and And Your Bird Can Sing.
+For example when Yesterday And Today by The Beatles, was released in 1966, the stereo album had three tracks that were duophonic mixes: I’m Only Sleeping, Doctor Robert and And Your Bird Can Sing.
 In 1971, a new pressing came out that replaced those three tracks with true stereo versions.

 Going, Going, Gone?